MicroWebStacks/astro-big-doc/README.md

   - Gallery with json list of SVGs and images
 - Mobile layout
 ## Todos
-- authentication signin with github
-- SSR Node : how to add baseURL
 - menus
   - ToC auto-expand : open scroll spy, close all others
   - Left and right : min (disabled) or expand to level slider or selector